Avnerus/puppetbots/docs/pneumatics-panel.md

 # Pneumatics Panel
 ## Assembly

+### Panel bolts
+Screw the panel bolts to the panel to have it lifted, so that the mountintg screws do not touch the bottom.

 ### Raspberry Pi
 The Raspberry Pi is the central controller of the telepuppet.
 1. Screw the raspberry pi to the _Rpi mount_ component.